Janie Terrero: Activism

+Whilst she was incarcerated her husband Manuel was "officially informed" that he not allowed to see her, receive or write letters to her nor send in any food for the first two months, treatement that was not applied to other prisoners.
+He wrote a letter to the Pinner Gazette newspaper on 4 May 1912 highlighting the treatment of the women prisoners and describing how "weak and ailing" she was after hunger strike and forced feeding but full of "quite courage and determination".

-She later wrote an account of her experiences in Holloway:
+She later wrote an account of her experiences in Holloway Prison:

 “I was in close confinement for twelve days, was in two hunger strikes & was forcibly fed in April & again in June.
 To those who intend to be actively militant, I want to say this; you cannot imagine how strong you feel in prison.
 The Government may take your liberty from you & lock you up, but they cannot imprison your spirit.
 The only one thing the Government really fears is the hunger strike.
 They fear it not because of our pain & suffering, but because it damages their majorities.
 How strong that weapon made us feel.
 If they had only dared, they would have put us in a lethal chamber.
 Some people wonder at the courage of our women, but I believe physical courage is a common human attribute, & I do not see why women should possess it in a lesser degree than men...
 I should like to make it quite clear that the forcible-feeding was not carried out with any idea of saving life but as a deliberate act of brutality to terrorise and torture.”

-Terrero refused to sign a petition calling for the 'ousting' of Emmeline and Frederick Pethick-Lawrence from the WSPU in 1912, and appears to have taken little part in the campaign for women's suffrage thereafter.
+Terrero refused to sign a petition calling for the 'ousting' of Emmeline Pethick-Lawrence and Frederick Pethick-Lawrence from the WSPU in 1912, and appears to have taken little part in the campaign for women's suffrage thereafter.

 Legacy

-In 1939 the widowed Terrero was living at 62 Hillfield Court in Belsize Park in Hampstead; Jane Beddall Terrero de Rosas died in her home in 1944 aged 86.
+Jane Beddall Terrero de Rosas died in her home in 1944 aged 86.
 She and her husband Manuel are buried in the Anglican section of Southampton Old Cemetery in Southampton in Hampshire.

 She left extensive notes detailing her treatment in Holloway and these are held in the Suffragette Fellowship Collection in the Museum of London.
-Under the terms of her husband's will she bequeathed 2,000 books to the library of the Working Men's College.
+Under the terms of her husband's will, she bequeathed 2,000 books to the library of the Working Men's College.
 These were dispersed when the library was disbanded in the 1990s.
-The Museum of London holds a tapestry in its collection decorated in the suffragette colours of purple, white and green which was embroidered in Holloway Prison by Janie Terrero.
+The Museum of London holds an embroidery in its collection decorated in the suffragette colours of purple, white, and green, which was sewn in Holloway Prison by Janie Terrero.
 It is embroidered with the names of her fellow hunger strikers who were imprisoned with her at Holloway Prison for their involvement in smashing windows as part of a suffragette campaign in March 1912.